 San Antonio Phosgene Inhalation Injury Lawyer

-Nearly a century ago, phosgene was used as a chemical warfare agent in World War I. These days, phosgene is widely used as what is called a chemical intermediate, used primarily for the preparation of a number of organic chemicals, especially when it comes to pharmaceuticals, insecticides and some polymers.
+Nearly a century ago, phosgene was used as a chemical warfare agent in World War I. These days phosgene is widely used for what is called a chemical intermediate – used primarily in preparation of a number of organic chemicals, especially when it comes to pharmaceuticals, insecticides and some polymers.

-Among the initial symptoms of phosgene exposure include a possible fluid buildup in the lungs.
-If that doesn’t happen, recovery is more likely.
-Some people who are exposed to phosgene, however, may be more sensitive to airborne irritants.
+Among the initial symptoms of phosgene exposure include a possible fluid buildup in the lung – If that doesn’t happen, recovery is more likely.
+Some people who are exposed to phosgene however, may be more sensitive to airborne irritants.
 They may also be at greater risk for lung infections, or even reactive airway dysfunction syndrome (RADS).

 If you or a loved one have suffered injuries or wrongful death due to exposure of phosgene while on-the-job, it’s important to seek medical attention right away.
 The San Antonio personal injury lawyers at Hill Law Firm can provide aggressive representation to assure you receive the compensation you deserve.
 Call our office today for questions or a free case evaluation, 210-960-3939.